-As we age, hoarding situations or hoarding tendencies can increase or develop due to cognitive and physical challenges/decline.
-It can be difficult to comprehend for those unfamiliar with it, stressful and painful for those affected and in many cases may involve co-conditions such as depression or anxiety.
-It can take its toll on families and friends, and sadly can damage relationships and in some cases may lead to social isolation.
+Hoarding Disorder can be difficult to comprehend for those unfamiliar with it, stressful and painful for those affected and in many cases may involve co-conditions such as depression or anxiety.
+It can take its toll on everyone involved, including families and friends, can damage relations and may lead to social isolation.